radicalbit/rbd-docs/contribution/main.rst

 ==========================================
-How to contribute to the RBP documentation
+How to contribute to the RBD documentation
 ==========================================

 .. _rbp-docs-code repository: <https://github.com/radicalbit/rbp-docs>

-Steps required before working on the RBP documentation:
+Steps required before working on the RBD documentation:

 #.
 Install Sphinx and the required modules. (:doc:`ref <installation>`)
 #.
 Clone the repository with the `--recursive` option to initialize the code submodule: